 - 1. Data analytics: development and evaluation - 2.
-Cybersecurity: data and information security
+Cyber security: data security

-- 1. Develop and evaluate infographics or dynamic data visualisations that present findings in response to a research question and assess the effectiveness of the project plan in monitoring progress. - 2.
-Respond to a teacher-provided case study to investigate the current data and information security strategies of an organisation, examine the threats to the security of data and information, and recommend strategies to improve current practices.
+- 1. Develop and evaluate infographics and/or dynamic data visualisations that meet requirements and assess the effectiveness of the project plan. - 2.
+Respond to a teacher-provided case study to analyse the impact of a data breach on an organisation, identify and evaluate threats, evaluate current security strategies and make recommendations to improve security strategies.